DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "So noisy!"

 Reiren screamed.
-For elves, who possessed many fold sharper hearing than humans, it would seem that loud voice of the Lion King was too loud.
+For elves, who possessed many fold sharper hearing than humans, it would seem that the loud voice of the Lion King was too loud.

 "Kai, what is this loud voice?
 Thee ought to tell that person to speak quietly!"

 "Radio's volume is already at its lowest though..."

-Besides the person in question was a such giant.
+Besides the person in question was that giant.

 On the battlefield where you may not get a hand on radio, being able to command soldiers with your natural voice alone - for a commander it was one of these excellent talents.

-[You've been already informed about it a day before yesterday, this time goal of our expedition is not battle.
+[You've been already informed about it a day before yesterday, this time goal of our expedition is not a battle.
-We are to check on our traps for spirits.]
+We are to check our traps for spirits.]

 Light trap - to lure spirits by means of artificially created light.